mufpga/analysis/README.md

 This repository contains the analysis notebooks used for data quantification and figure generation in the MicroFPGA paper.
 It downloads the data from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6518309.svg)](https://doi.org/10.5281/zenodo.6518309).

-To use the notebooks, you can create the following `conda` environment:
+To use the notebooks, you can create the following `conda` environment using your command line tool:

 ``` bash
 conda env create -f environment.yaml
 conda activate mufpga-analysis
 ```

-An then start `jupyter notebook`.
+An then start the notebooks by typing `jupyter notebook`.

 ## Cite us